ColonelMDoge/HiveNote/Project/docs/charter.md

 - **Language:** Java
 - **Database:** SQL on Oracle Cloud Infrastructure DB
 - **Version Control:** GitHub
-- **Testing:** 'java.util.Logging'
+- **Testing:** `java.util.Logging`
 - **Deployment:** Oracle Cloud Infrastructure Instance
-- **Documentation:** Markdown ('/docs' folder)
+- **Documentation:** Markdown (`/docs` folder)
 - **Coverage Reporting:** HTML coverage reports using JaCoCo

 ---

 ### 9. Constraints & Assumptions
 - Data must be stored securely.
-- Assumes one or more admins to manage either redundant or troll uploads.
+- Assume one or more admins to manage either redundant or troll uploads.
 - Code coverage target of **>=80%** for core functions.
-- System where users are associated to individual tables to represent a class.
+- System where users are associated with individual tables to represent a class.
-- Assumes text output will not exceed Discord maximum message length
+- Assumes text output, if exceeding the character limit, will be sent in blocks.
 - All private keys and environment files will be excluded from Git repository.

 ---